ARM-software/rme-sysarch-acs/README.md

 ### Prerequisites
     ACK test requires to execute the code at EL3 for GPT/MMU modification, so ensure that the following requirements are met.
-- When Non-secure EL2 executes 'smc' with imm=0x100, EL3 Firmware is expected to branch to UserSmcCall function which is predefined in ACK.
+- When Non-secure EL2 executes 'smc' with SMC FID, 0xC2000060, EL3 Firmware is expected to branch to plat_arm_acs_user_smc_handler function which is predefined in ACK.
 - To generate binary file for EL3 code, follow the build steps in README of val_el3.
-- 2MB memory must be flat mapped in EL3-MMU with Root access PAS and GPI as ROOT/ALL_ACCESS, which is used for, a) MMU tables in EL3 and b) SP_EL3 by USerSmcCall.
+- 2MB memory must be flat mapped in EL3-MMU with Root access PAS and GPI as ROOT/ALL_ACCESS, which is used for MMU tables in EL3.
 - 2MB Free memory which is used as PA in tests.
 - 4KB/16KB/64KB shared memory that is used, a) as a structure, shared_data_el32 to share data between EL3 and EL2 domains, b) to save/restore registers and sp_el3, and tf-handler entry address.
 - 512MB Unused VA space (within 48bits) that is used in the tests as VA.